initbrain/intelwiz/README.md

         $ cd intelwiz/
         # python setup.py install

-    To use the tool, launch it with administrator privileges:
+    To use the tool, launch it with this alias:

-        # intelwiz
+        $ intelwiz